 What does this involve?

 Figen gives a presentation aided by powerful images that are a visual reminder of the effects of losing a loved one to terrorism.
 She begins with telling the story of bereavement and how both her and her family have been affected, and then goes on to how this has had an impact on her fight for change.
-Her presentations usually last for around an hour, and can include additional time at the end to have an open discussion if required.
-She has experience talking in front of both smaller and larger crowds of people.
+Her presentations usually last around an hour, which includes time for a Q&A session at the end.

 To check availability or for any enquiries, click below.

 "Figen gave a keynote presentation for the International Security Expo in December 2019.
 She was presenting to a large and very experienced audience of counter terror and security professionals who had been exposed to much of their subject matter through the day.

 Her reputation preceded her when the commander of the UKs counter terror effort, Neil Basu, paid her a huge complement in his speech opening the event.
 Figen’s talk gripped the audience in a way it hadn’t been before.
 Her story, whilst hugely emotional, was delivered in an exceptionally professional way; she brought to reality the human cost of our struggle against terror.
 You could have heard a pin drop as the audience hung on her every word.

 Of all of the 100+ presentations delivered through a very busy expo and conference series, the one that sticks in people’s minds is Figen’s, the one that is still talked about is Figen’s and the one that made the greatest professional and personal impact to the audience is Figen’s.
 A talented, capable and extremely brave lady it was a pleasure to hear her talk."